-735 7 Summary
+7 Summary

-Because of high resolution, independency from cloud cover and sun illumination, and sensitivity to snow properties (depending on frequencies), radar measurements are an attractive option for addressing the spatial and temporal measurement requirements https://doi.org/10.5194/essd-2021-239 Preprint.
-Discussion started: 22 October 2021 © Author(s) 2021.
-CC BY 4.0 License.

-related to the monitoring of snow water equivalent.
-In recent years new mission development (e.g. Rott et al., 2010) has focused on frequencies like X- and Ku-band which are sensitive to SWE through volume scattering.
-The backscattering properties of snow at these frequencies have been studied using ground-based systems, allowing the development and testing of forward models and basic retrieval approaches (King et al., 2014; Lemmetyinen et al., 2018).
-Nevertheless, the limited area observed by ground-based sensors cannot be representative of the natural variability of snow over a certain region.
-Airborne datasets are required to advance this potential by supporting the evaluation of radar modeling capabilities for variable land cover such as vegetation (e.g. Montomoli et al., 2015) and development of new inversion approaches at larger spatial scales, but these data are extremely limited.
-The SnowSAR dataset represents the first collective effort by the international snow community to compile airborne radar, coincident snow observations, and the required ancillary datasets in a harmonized way from a network of sites which capture a wide range of snow and land cover conditions.
-The airborne data, as well as parts of the collected snow parameters, have already been applied to study the backscatter characteristics of snow cover (e.g. Zhu et al., 2018; King et al., 2018; Rutter et al., 2019) and vegetation (Cohen et al., 2015; Montomoli et al., 2015), and the statistical variability of snow cover characteristics (Hannula et al., 2016).
-The relatively large amount of collected data has enabled to study also the use of machine-learning approaches for SWE retrieval (Santi et al., 2021).
-Lessons learned from the SnowSAR campaigns have informed planning and execution of subsequent field experiments, and will contribute to more consistent and coordinated data acquisition and analysis within the snow remote sensing community.
+Because of high resolution, independency from cloud cover and sun illumination, and sensitivity to snow properties (depending on frequencies), radar measurements are an attractive option for addressing the spatial and temporal measurement requirements related to the monitoring of snow water equivalent.
+In recent years, new mission development (e.g. Rott et al., 2010) has focused on frequencies like X and Ku band which are sensitive to SWE through volume scattering.
+The backscattering properties of snow at these frequencies have been studied using ground-based systems, allowing the development and testing of forward models and basic retrieval approaches (King et al., 2018; Lemmetyinen et al., 2018).
+Nevertheless, the limited area observed by groundbased sensors cannot be representative of the natural variability of snow over a certain region.
+Airborne datasets are required to advance this potential by supporting the evaluation of radar modelling capabilities for variable land cover such as vegetation (e.g. Montomoli et al., 2015) and development of new inversion approaches at larger spatial scales, but these data are extremely limited.
+The SnowSAR dataset represents the first collective effort by the international snow community to compile airborne radar, coincident snow observations and the required ancillary datasets in a harmonised way from a network of sites which capture a wide range of snow and land cover conditions.
+The airborne data and parts of the collected snow parameters have already been applied to study the backscatter characteristics of snow cover (e.g. Zhu et al., 2018; King et al., 2018; Rutter et al., 2019) and vegetation (Cohen et al., 2015; Montomoli et al., 2015), and the statistical variability of snow cover characteristics (Hannula et al., 2016).
+The relatively large amount of collected data has also enabled the study of the use of machine-learning approaches for SWE retrieval (Santi et al., 2021).
+Lessons learnt from the SnowSAR campaigns have informed planning and execution of subsequent field experiments, and will contribute to more consistent and coordinated data acquisition and analysis within the snow remote sensing community.